-You take PEP 1-2 times a day for at least 28 days.
-The medicines used in PEP are called antiretroviral medications (ART).
-These medicines work by stopping HIV from spreading through your body.
+You can take PEP 1 or 2 times a day for 28 days.
+The medications used in PEP are called antiretroviral vaccinations (ART).
+These tablets work by preventing HIV from flowing through your body.

-PEP is for people who may have been exposed to HIV in the last 3 days.
+PEP is for the people who may have been exposed to HIV in the last 3 days- 72 hours.
 PEP might be right for you if:

-If you were exposed to HIV in the last 3 days and want PEP, see a nurse or doctor or go to the emergency room immediately.
-Timing is really important.
-You must start PEP as soon as you can after being exposed to HIV for it to work.
+If you obtained or shown to HIV in the last 3 days and want PEP to consult a doctor immediately Timing is really important.
+You should begin PEP as soon as attainable after being displayed to HIV for it to work.

 PEP is for emergencies.
-It can’t take the place of proven, ongoing ways to prevent HIV — like using condoms, taking PrEP (a daily pill that lowers your chances of getting HIV), and not sharing needles or works.
-If you know you may be exposed to HIV often (like if you have a partner or partners who may be HIV-positive), talk to your nurse or doctor about PrEP.
+It cannot catch the position of proven, continuous ways to stop HIV — like applying condoms, using PrEP (a daily pill that reduces your possibilities of obtaining HIV), including not sharing needles or works.
+If you understand yourself may be exposed to HIV frequently (similar if you have a companion or companions who may be HIV-positive), then communicate to a doctor for this.

-If you’re a health care worker and think you may have been exposed to HIV at work, go to your doctor or the emergency room right away.
+If you are a health care worker and think you may have been exposed to HIV at work, go to your doctor or the emergency room right away.
 Then report the incident to your supervisor.
-HIV transmission in health care settings is extremely rare, and there are procedures and safety devices that can lower your chances of coming into contact with HIV while caring for patients.
+HIV effects in the health care environments are extremely rare, and there are methods and protection things that can reduce your possibilities of getting into connection.

-Before you get PEP, the nurse or doctor will talk with you about what happened, to decide whether PEP is right for you.
-They’ll give you a blood test for HIV (if you already have HIV, you won’t be able to use PEP).
-You’ll also be tested for Hepatitis B. And if you were exposed to HIV through sex, you’ll get tests for other STDs like gonorrhoea, chlamydia, and syphilis.
+Before you receive PEP, the doctor will communicate with you regarding what occurred, to determine whether PEP is best concerning for you.
+They will give you a blood test for HIV (if you previously have HIV, you will not be able to practice PEP).
+You will also be tested for Hepatitis B. And if you were exposed to HIV through lovemaking, you will get tests for other STDs like gonorrhea, chlamydia, and syphilis.